-The position of the Catholic Church in Australia has been seriously weakened by the extraordinary remarks, and interventions, of the vice-chancellor of the Australian Catholic University, Professor Zlatko Skrbis says Australian columinist columnist Greg Sheridan.
+The position of the Catholic Church in Australia has been seriously weakened by the extraordinary remarks and interventions of the vice-chancellor of the Australian Catholic University, Professor Zlatko Skrbis, says Australian columnist Greg Sheridan.

-Sheridan was referring to a speech by former union boss Joe de Bruyn, who used three examples to reflect on how to live a Catholic life.
+Sheridan was referring to a speech by Joe de Bruyn, who used three examples to reflect on how to live a Catholic life.
+Joe de Bruyn is a retired trade unionist, Labour figure and Campion College board member.

 University offers counselling